Above the Law (1988 film): Production

-It has been reported that Seagal was asked to make the film by his former aikido pupil, agent Michael Ovitz, who believed that he could make anyone a movie star.
-It was set and filmed in Chicago, Illinois, over 60 days between April 27 and June 26, 1987.
+It has been reported that Steven Seagal was asked to make the film by his former aikido pupil, agent Michael Ovitz, who believed that he could make anyone a movie star.
+Seagal had previously worked as a film stunt performer and fight choreographer, as well as a celebrity bodyguard, but Above the Law was his acting debut.
+In addition to starring in the film, Seagal functioned as a producer, a co-screenwriter, and fight choreographer.